-There are a various types of bedpans, urinals and mobile toileting aids that can be used when a patient or user has limited mobility, caused either by a medical condition or during a period of surgical recovery.
-For instance, Bedpans are designed to be as comfortable as possible for the user, whilst also helping carers to support individuals and help them retain dignity and independence.
+There are various types of bedpans, urinals and mobile toileting aids that can be used when a patient or user has limited mobility.
+Bedpans are designed to be as comfortable as possible for the user, whilst also helping carers to support individuals and help them retain dignity and independence.

 Both bedpans and urinals can generally be divided into two groups; disposable and reusable pieces of equipment.
 These can then be further divided into separate male and female products, all of which are individually designed to help with toileting and cleaning up afterwards.

 We have a wide range of male urinal products, a disposable urinal and reusable pieces of equipment too.
 All our products can be used both sitting upright and lying down, however urinals are often recommended as the best option in comparison to a bed pan for men when urinating.
 The secure fitting of both our male urinal bottles are designed to prevent leaks and spills in order to reduce unpleasant odours and risk of cross infection.

 Female users can sometimes find using urinals more difficult than males.
 However, we have taken this into great consideration and offer a thoughtfully designed range of female urinal products, in order to reduce leaks and make the user feel at ease.
 Wider openings allow for the female urinal bottle to be angled correctly once in position, our bottle also has an easy grip handle as shown, which is particularly beneficial for those who may have limited hand movement.